piecioshka/executor-editor/README.md

 ## Purpose

-Project was made to embed code on presentation slides.
+The project was created for presentation slides, to embed code and quickly execute it.

 ## License